Khao San Road

 Some people have labelled Khao San Road as a backpacker ghetto which is a little unfair.
 There’s still plenty of variety and history especially North of Khao San where you can find quaint old streets that meander up towards Dusit.
 A stone’s throw away to the South of Khao San is one of Bangkok’s most famous roads, Ratchadamnoen.
 This was built by King Rama V in 1899 to connect the Grand Palace to Dusit Palace.

 Many people choose to stay in Khao San Road for its great location.
 There are lots of easy to find internet cafes, laundries and beauty salons.
 Many ATMs can be found here so you’ll have no problem exchanging money.
 Love shopping?
 How about buying bargain watches, sports tops, shoes, denim jeans, handicrafts and souvenirs at the day and night shopping bazaars?
-After shopping, sit back, relax and watch the world go by.
+After shopping, sit back, relax and watch the world go by at one the many street bars.
 Try Thai cocktails like Passion Fruit Caipiroska, Siam Mary, Tom Yum Siam or Lancastria, lychee vodka, martini with lemon.

 The neighbourhood comes alive at night.
 Enjoy street performers, nightclubs, food hawkers selling barbecued insects, exotic snacks and locals flogging Ping Pong Shows.
 This type of show is a form of stage entertainment which takes place in nearby strip clubs, not for everyone, but you are a group of young travellers your sure to get asked by a tout, just remember it’s not for the fainthearted.
 Locals and tourists like nothing better than dancing and partying the night away into the early hours, Khao San Road is definitely the place to be.